MiczFlor/RPi-Jukebox-RFID/README.md

 There is a growing section of [troubleshooting](docs/MANUAL.md#faq) including:

+* I want to improve the onboard audio quality
 * I am moving, how do I get the jukebox into my new WiFi network?
 * The RFID Reader doesn't seem to work.
 * Changing the volume does not work, but the playout works.